Frequently Asked Questions

 Yes, they are all sent out at the same time.

-How is Bill Payment transactions reflected on my checking account?
+How are Bill Payment transactions reflected on my checking account?

 All Bill Payment transactions are reflected as an ACH debit on the account statement.